 Having a dog in the home can be enormously beneficial for your small child.
-Not only is it proven to reduce the likelihood of allergies and other illnesses, but they also provide a lifetime companion for your kid as well as a whole slew of lessons about how to care for another living being.
+Not only are dogs proven to reduce the likelihood of allergies and other illnesses, but they also provide a lifetime companion for your kid as well as a whole slew of lessons about how to care for another living being.
 If you’ve finally decided to bite the bullet after a few failed hamsters and guinea pigs, you probably have a few questions about dogs.
-What breeds are good with kids?
-Is that even a valid question?
-What breeds will fit my family’s lifestyle?
+What are the best dog breeds for kids?
+What are the best dog breeds that will fit my family’s lifestyle?
 Are these even valid questions?

 Gina DiNardo, the Executive Secretary of the American Kennel Club, wants to make it clear out of the gate that there is no breed that is “bad” for young children.
 She does, however, say that some are easier and some that are softer and some that are friendly as all get out.

 “The only breeds I wouldn’t recommend are very small breeds,” DiNardo says.
 “Young children can fall on them or hurt them easily by accident and that’s one of the main ways that people get bit.”

 If a dog is going to spend time with kids, per DiNardo, it should enjoy roughhousing because that’s going to be their new status quo.
 Play is good and medium-sized breeds — anything between a beagle and a border collie — are generally the best at playing.
 Beyond durability, and that’s essentially what the medium-sized criteria speaks to, it’s all about what an owner believes a good dog to be.

 “If you get a dog like a Lab or a Golden, they’re going to have a lot of energy,” Dinardo says.
 “They’re going to be very trainable.
 But know that they’re going to jump around a lot.”
 It’s worth noting that the Labrador Retriever recently became the most popular dog in the United States for the 26th year running.